mabartlett/TCSS422Notes/_topics/09_memory.md

 The **memory-management unit** (MMU) translates the virtual address to the physical address so that only the OS knows the physical address.
 (A "core dumped" error message means there is no corresponding physical address.)
 Even the CPU doesn't know the physical address.
 Remember that each process gets its own virtual address space with its own space for code, data, heap and stack.
 Each process has the illusion of having the whole memory, but these are shadows on the cave wall.

-If each process has 16KB of memory, the minimum virtual address is 0, and the maximum address is (16 × 1024) - 1.
+If each process has 16KB of memory, then the minimum virtual address is 0, and the maximum address is (16 × 1024) - 1.
 The code starts at 0 and the heap starts just after and grows to the larger addresses.
-The stack starts at the highest address and "grows" to the lower address.
+The stack starts at the highest address and "grows" negatively to the lower addresses.

 ## The Algorithms